emberjs/rfcs/text/0000-render-element-modifiers.md

 changes to the Glimmer VM and is a much larger language design problem.
 As such, we believe it is out of scope for this RFC.
 Default binding behavior could be added in the future, if a context API is decided on.

+> Note: It's worth calling out that action's binding behavior can be confusing
+> in cases as well, check out [ember-bind-helper](https://github.com/Serabe/ember-bind-helper)
+> for an example and alternatives.

 ## How we teach this